Integrating C code into Engee models using the C Function block

 The following construction options are defined here:

-Dynamic Library: Running a Simulation
+Dynamic Library: Running a simulation

-Let's simulate the system:
+Let's model the system:

 cCodeIntegration_library_dynamic = engee.load("$demoroot/models/cCodeIntegration_library_dynamic.engee", force = true)